-In classifying and measuring financial instruments held by the Fund, the Manager is required to make significant judgments about whether or not the business of the Fund is to invest on a total return basis for the purpose of applying the fair value option for financial assets under IAS 39: "Financial Instruments - Recognition and Measurement".
-The most significant judgments made include the
+In classifying and measuring financial instruments held by the Fund, the Manager is required to make significant judgments about whether or not the business of the Fund is to invest on a total return basis for the purpose of applying the fair value option for financial assets under IAS 39, Financial Instruments: Recognition and Measurement.
+The most significant judgments made include the determination that certain financial instruments are held-for-trading and that the fair value option can be applied to those which are not.

-Fair value measurement of derivatives and securities not quoted in an active market
+Fair value measurement of financial instruments not quoted in an active market

-Key areas of estimation, where the Manager has made complex or subjective judgments, include the determination of fair values of financial instruments and derivatives that are not quoted in an active market.
-The use of valuation techniques for financial instruments and derivatives that are not quoted in an active market requires the Manager to make assumptions that are based on market conditions existing as at the date of the financial statements.
-Changes in these assumptions as a result of changes in market conditions could affect the reported fair value of financial instruments and derivatives.
+Key areas of estimation, where the Manager has made complex or subjective judgments, include the determination of fair values of financial instruments that are not quoted in an active market.
+The use of valuation techniques for financial instruments that are not quoted in an active market requires the Manager to make assumptions that are based on market conditions existing as at the date of the financial statements.
+Changes in these assumptions as a result of changes in market conditions could affect the reported fair value of financial instruments.